valecey/DIP-Test/README.md

 # DIP-Test
-For me to test my DIP projects and learn GitHub
+For me to test my DIP projects and learn GitHub.
 That all for this readme.